nicikess/on-data-analyst-intern-exercise/README.md

-# On Running Data Analyst Application
+# On Running Product Creation Data Analyst Intern Application

 This repository contains the results of the Product Creation Data Analyst Intern position exercise at On.
 It includes a presentation with the exercise results and a Streamlit tool.